Desolation Peak is not an easy hike.

 and it gets bigger as you get closer–

 Here is a shot of me inside the LO next to the all important Osborne Firefinger….
-It so wonderful to sit inside reminiscing about my time up there.
-Very little has changed though the Park Service has done a big restoration of the structure with new shutters , paint and a wall all rebuilt all to historical standards since I worked it.
+It was so wonderful to sit inside reminiscing about my shifts up there.
+Very little has changed since then or even back to Kerouac’s time— though the Park Service has done a big restoration of the structure with new shutters , paint and a wall all rebuilt all to historical standards.
 A caution — the lookout is the fire lookout’s house and you need to ask permission to go inside.
 Don’t just wander in there.

-For you Kerouac fans — walk around the far side ( north side ) and there will be Hozomeen in all its glory–curiously the hill in between is called Little Jackass Mountain………
+For you Desolation Angels fans — walk around the far side ( north side ) and there will be Hozomeen in all its glory–curiously the hill in between is called Little Jackass Mountain………

-Here is my son and I about to head down…..you can see how far you have to go by the lake below….and you will get a good look at Jack Man and Nohokomeen……
+Here is my son and I about to head down…..you can see how far you have to go by the lake below….
+Jack Man with Nohokomeen Glacier set in its big cirque look closer than in this photo.